Prerequisites

 Part 2.3: Summarize tblastn results for protein on target species' scaffold

-1. Click on the "Drosophila yakuba strain Tai18E2 chromosome 3R, whole genome shotgun sequence" link in the "Description" column to navigate to the alignment (Figure 21, pink arrow).
+1. Click on the “Drosophila yakuba strain Tai18E2 chromosome 3R, Prin_Dyak_Tai18E2_2.1, whole genome shotgun sequence” link in the “Description” column to navigate to the alignment (Figure 21, left arrow).

 2. In the blue toolbar for the BLAST hit, select the “Subject start position” option from the drop-down menu of the “Sort by” field to order the matches based on the start coordinates on D. yakuba NC_052530 scaffold in ascending order (Figure 23).